Arvie1290/Natural_Disaster/README.md

 [-- Mouth Yeet! --](https://github.com/Arvie1290/Natural_Disaster/blob/Mouth-YEET!/README.md)

-That's it for now.
-Other scripts are coming!
+'That's it for now.
+Other scripts are coming!'

 # Loadstring To Connect My Script all!